Indie – Independent. Without Investor Money. Creative.

 Something went wrong during development and this egg went a little rotten.
 There’s nothing worse than a game that ends up as “bad” on our scale, because it usually means there was some potential that the developer couldn’t live up to.

-We’re looking for witty, funny, and insightful content that is relevant to the Indie Game Magazine.
+Freelancers: We’re looking for witty, funny, and insightful content that is relevant to The Indie Game Magazine.
 Our staff focuses on previewing, reviewing and reporting news on indie games, but you can feel free to submit any gaming related articles.
-We like stuff that’s odd and different – that’s why we focus on indie and downloadable games rather than AAA titles.
+We like stuff that’s odd and different — that’s why we focus on indie and downloadable games rather than AAA titles.

 Offensive or promotional stuff gets deleted.
 Pictures are always a plus.
 Original, exclusive content is always great.
-Subscriptions pay the bills and give you additional submission super powers.